b1mind/NineMens/README.md

 **This game is fully playable, if you follow the rules.**
 I am looking at making a undue move button to help if you do make a wrong move.

 ⛑ Still working on some of the logic preventing breaking rules.
 Also working on other UX/UI improvements.
-Might look at moving project over to [Svelte "framework"](https://svelte.dev/)
+As I start to refactor the project I might look at moving it over to <a href="https://svelte.dev/" target="_blank">Svelte "framework"</a> over vanilla js.

 ```
 // working
 ✅ Player turns Phase 1 and 2
 ✅ Single Mills (highlighting working for double)
 ✅ Capturing Players
+✅ Forced Capture (must capture to advance)
-✅ Only moves on path allowed in Phase 2
+✅ Phase 2 only moves on path allowed
 // working on
 ❌ Mills are not safe and can be deleted (illegal move)
-❌ Double Mills will highlight but only one capture allowed atm.
+❌ Double Mills will highlight but only one capture allowed
 ❌ Can move more than one space (illegal move, unless Phase 3)
 ❌ Can move back to same spot (illegal move)
 ❌ Phase 3 (optional) Can't Fly yet (limited to only path moves)